GrandFreeman/Visual-CNN--Languege-LLM--Action-model-on-HalfCheetah-and-more/README.md

 ### Start the training
 - Third, after our environment is installed, we can now excute "Train&Rollout.py" to start training and proceed several rollout prediction.

-The input image resolution of CNN is declared in "Text_tokenizer.py", and the max training steps and PPO cariables are with "Train&Rollout.py".
+The input image resolution of CNN is declared in "Text_tokenizer.py", and the max training steps and PPO variables, such as number of steps(ex: 2048), number of epoch(ex: 3), batch_size(ex: 128) and neural numbers of policy "pi" and state value function "vf" layers, are with "Train&Rollout.py".

 ```bash
 python3 Train&Rollout.py